 On June 15, 1752, Benjamin Franklin proved that lightning is electricity and invented the lightning rod through his experiments with kites.

-As you might know for sure, Benjamin Franklin wasn’t only an enthusiastic scientist, inventor, and author, but also one of the Founding Fathers of the United States.
+As you might know for sure, Benjamin Franklin was not only an enthusiastic scientist, inventor, and author, but also one of the Founding Fathers of the United States.
 His roots lay back in Boston, where he was born in 1706 as the son of a chandler.
 He was one of seventeen children born to Josiah Franklin, and one of ten born by Josiah’s second wife, Abiah Folger.
-Therefore the family could not afford the adequate education for their 17 children.
+Therefore the family could not afford the adequate education for all of their 17 children.
+To prepare him for Harvard studies and a later career as a pastor, Josiah sent his son Benjamin to the Boston Latin School at the age of eight.
+There he showed his high talent at an early age.
+He was one of the best students and skipped a class.
+Despite these successes, his father enrolled him for a year in another school, where he was to learn writing and arithmetic.
+While Benjamin Franklin claimed in his autobiography that this was solely due to his father’s low income, biographers like Walter Isaacson assume that Josiah Franklin recognized the rebellious nature of his son early on and therefore decided that he was unsuitable for a spiritual career.
 Franklin attended school for about two years, then educated himself through books and started an apprenticeship to become a printer at the age of 15.
 Not satisfied with his situation, he ran away and started a new life in Philadelphia, where he founded the Library Company of Philadelphia and hired the very first librarian in America.
 He became famous for the books he wrote himself and gained popularity in the State of Pennsylvania and beyond.

 Throughout his life, Franklin accomplished many inventions, but never held a patent.
 In his autobiography it says